aartaka/guile-lmdb/README.md

 Neither of these is Lispy enough for this library.

-- Success or failure of the operation (1) is managed by throwing errors.
+- Success or failure of the operation (1) is managed by throwing exceptions.
 For failure, at least.
 Otherwise it returns `#t`, where no other return value fits better.
 - Non-`#t` return values (2) are semantic—for operations that result
   in some value, Scheme procedure for it returns a meaningful value.
 For key/value functions, it's usually